awsdocs/amazon-guardduty-user-guide/doc_source/securityhub-integration.md

 Security Hub provides tools to manage findings from across all of these sources\.
 You can view and filter lists of findings and view details for a finding\.
 See [Viewing findings](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-viewing.html) in the *AWS Security Hub User Guide*\.
 You can also track the status of an investigation into a finding\.
 See [Taking action on findings](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-taking-action.html) in the *AWS Security Hub User Guide*\.

 All findings in Security Hub use a standard JSON format called the AWS Security Finding Format \(ASFF\)\.
 The ASFF includes details about the source of the issue, the affected resources, and the current status of the finding\.
-See [AWS Security Finding Format \(ASFF\)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.htm) in the *AWS Security Hub User Guide*\.
+See [AWS Security Finding Format \(ASFF\)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) in the *AWS Security Hub User Guide*\.

-Amazon GuardDuty is one of the AWS services that sends findings to Security Hub\.
+Amazon GuardDuty is one of the AWS services that sends findings to Security Hub

-### Types of findings that GuardDuty sends<a name="securityhub-integration-finding-types"></a>
+### Types of findings that GuardDuty sends to Security Hub<a name="securityhub-integration-finding-types"></a>

-GuardDuty sends all of the findings it generates to Security Hub\.

-GuardDuty sends the findings to Security Hub using the [AWS Security Finding Format \(ASFF\)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html)\.
+Once the integration is enabled, GuardDuty sends all of the findings it generates to Security Hub\.
+The findings are sent to Security Hub using the [AWS Security Finding Format \(ASFF\)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html)\.
 In ASFF, the `Types` field provides the finding type\.

-### Latency for sending findings<a name="securityhub-integration-finding-latency"></a>
+#### Latency for sending findings<a name="securityhub-integration-finding-latency"></a>

 When GuardDuty creates a new finding, it is usually sent to Security Hub within five minutes\.

-### Retrying when Security Hub is not available<a name="securityhub-integration-retry-send"></a>
+#### Retrying when Security Hub is not available<a name="securityhub-integration-retry-send"></a>

 If Security Hub is not available, GuardDuty retries sending the findings until they are received\.

-### Updating existing findings in Security Hub<a name="securityhub-integration-finding-updates"></a>
+#### Updating existing findings in Security Hub<a name="securityhub-integration-finding-updates"></a>

 After it sends a finding to Security Hub, GuardDuty sends updates to reflect additional observations of the finding activity to Security Hub\.
-The rate at which aggregated findings are updated is based on the [](guardduty_exportfindings.md#guardduty_exportfindings-frequency) specified\.
+The rate at which aggregated findings are updated is based on the [Export update frequency](guardduty_exportfindings.md#guardduty_exportfindings-frequency) specified\.

 Archiving or unarchiving a GuardDuty finding will not update the finding in Security Hub\.
 This means that manually unarchived findings that become active in GuardDuty will not be sent to Security Hub